object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

     The challenge is to correctly include the brackets.
 In order to do this, it is necessary to associate with every expression class a :term:`class attribute` whose value is a number giving an operator precedence to that class.
-For example, the priority of :class:`Mul` should be higher than :class:`Add`.
+For example, the precedence of :class:`Mul` should be higher than :class:`Add`.
 A full list of operators in precedence order is available in :ref:`the official Python documentation <operator-summary>`.
 An operand :math:`a` of an operator :math:`o` needs to be placed in brackets if the